zilverline/sequent/docs/docs/getting-started.md

 ```
 $ bundle exec rspec
+...

+Finished in 0.2 seconds (files took 1.4 seconds to load)
+3 examples, 0 failures
 ```

-If the specs are green you are ready to continue.
+The specs are green and we are ready to dive into the domain!
+Let's continue with: [2.
+Modelling the domain](/docs/getting-started.html)